isomerpages/moe-temasekjc/_admissions/IP Year 1 (DSA Sec).md

 <p style="text-align: justify;">If you are a Primary 6 student who is talented either academically, musically or in sports, or who possesses strong leadership qualities, TJC’s Integrated Programme is the place for you!
 TJC is anchored in a strong tradition of academic excellence and service to the community and country.
 Our distinctive Integrated Programme is designed to nurture the talents of every student, with student-centric programmes that will enable you to imagine possibilities, aim for higher goals, and reach your fullest potential.</p>

+**TALENT AREAS**

+All talent areas offered by TJC, together with selection criteria and selection process, are detailed below.

+**Academic**

+We welcome students who show a strong passion for their chosen academic area and who want to nurture their talent to their highest potential in TJC.

+Students who enrol through any of our 4 academic talent areas will join our Talent Development Programme and our pinnacle academic enrichment programme, Temasek Academy.
+This programme develops students’ intellectual abilities beyond the typical curriculum and exposes students to a wide range of opportunities that allows their talents to flourish.

 <ul class="jekyllcodex_accordion">
 <li>
 <input id="accordion1" type="checkbox">